 Taking a long piece of cloth, she bound her bosoms to keep them from encumbering her.
 She promptly put on the new outfit and tied her hair into a tail before heading to the courtyard.

 “Right on time, Naleen.”
 A man spoke, smiling as she entered the courtyard.

 “Daaro.
 You free?
 Can you practice with me?”
-Naleen asked, seeing the man was just standing there watching the others train.
+She asked, seeing the man was just standing there watching the others train.

-Daaro is a spellblade who’d studied directly under her grandfather for the past seven years, and is like an older brother to her.
-Although no longer learning from the old man, he stayed in her grandfather’s employ, using his free time to come to the Ravon manor and train with the House knights and students.
+Daaro, a spellblade who had studied directly under her grandfather for the past seven years was like an older brother to her.
+Although no longer learning from her grandfather, the man had stayed in her grandfather’s employ, using his free time to come to the Ravon manor and train with the house knights and students.

-“Hmmm… Sure.
+“Hmmm… sure.
 Heard Lord Huin has given permission for you to enter the arms competition this year.
-Might as well make sure you don’t shame the Ravon house name.”
+Might as well make sure you don’t shame the Ravon name.”
 Daaro made a mocking grin.